-Sterling was the last baby of Skye, one of our largest, most impressive heifers.
+Sterling was the last baby of Skye, one of our largest, most impressive cows.
 Like Sterling, she was a dun.
 Claymore is a black bull.
 Sterling will not grow to be as large as his parents, likely topping out around 1,400-1,500 lbs with a smaller, but stocky conformation.
 He is very eager to breed and while super gentle with people, he is rambunxious and playful with his friends, especially his closest brother.

 While still a baby, Sterling traveled to the St. Louis Scottish Games where he met about 4,000 attendees and was briefly featured on a televised news story about the event.
 He needs a home with at least one breeding aged heifer and will remain a delightful pet.